Kakadu Access Report

 South Alligator boat ramp and picnic area | Open | ||

-Mamukala wetlands | Open | Look out open, 3km walk currently closed. | |
+Mamukala wetlands | Open | ||

-Kungarre walk | Open | ||
+Kungarre walk | Closed | ||

-Red Lily Billabong (Djunda) | Closed | Seasonal closure | Forecast to open late May |
+Red Lily Billabong (Djunda) | Closed | Seasonal closure | |

-Bucket Billabong (Ngarrababa) | Closed | Seasonal closure | Forecast to open late May |
+Bucket Billabong (Ngarrababa) | Closed | Seasonal closure | |

-Alligator Billabong (Gurdurunguranjdju) | Closed | Seasonal closure | Forecast to open late May |
+Alligator Billabong (Gurdurunguranjdju) | Closed | Seasonal closure | |

 Two Mile Hole Billabong | Closed | Seasonal Closure | |